LappleApple/techevangelism101/README.md

 - Is your organization generally prepared for what the tech evangelist will aim to do?
 If nobody on your team is available (whether literally or psychologically) to give talks, write blog posts, etc., then you're not ready.
 At the same time, you won't reach 100% on this.
 That's fine.
 - Have you reached consensus with your non-tech key stakeholders about hiring an evangelist?
 This could include execs/leads from HR, Marketing, PR/Communications, or satellite/hub offices.
 PR/Comms and HR are likely to work with the tech evangelist most closely, but this depends on what your evangelist is primarily aiming to achieve.

+#####What makes you so special?

+This is hard to answer nowadays.
+Just about every tech company has "exciting challenges," open offices, perks, "cutting edge technologies," etc. Probably the only best solution is to "be yourself" and "show, don't tell."
+Talk to your own team about why they work for you.
+Ask newbies why they picked you and not Companies X, Y and Z. Collect that data and figure out what the patterns are in the responses.
+That's probably your tech brand, at least for now.
+It will change over time, as your priorities shift and your team expands or reconfigures itself.
+Worry about changes then.

+Whatever you do, don't forget to involve your own engineers heavily in the process.

 #####Budget to cover activities and related expenses

 In addition to salary, make sure to reserve funds for evangelism activities.
 How much?
 That depends on your overall budget and ambition.
 Typical expenses that fall within the evangelism budget include: